bwroblewski1119/cautious-palm-tree/x_team_rules.md

 Groupchat for reminders/discussion, TODO.md for actual assigned jobs

 ## How will we will track progress (and follow-up) on completion of tasks
+Use GitHub and Group me to keep track of and communicate what needs to be done and what already has been done.

 ## How we will communicate difficulties with a task assigned to us